 Indian Craftsmen and Miradorlife

 Miradorlife believes in sustainable development.
 Keeping the situation in mind, Miradorlife have taken an active step towards the well-being of Indian craftsmen.
-We are driven to create a sustainable living for our craftsmen while protecting the art forms of India and more importantly sustainability of our environment by ensuring that all our products are eco-friendly.
+We are driven to make a sustainable living for our craftsmen while protecting the different art forms of India and more importantly sustainability of our surroundings by ensuring that each one our products are eco-friendly.

 Miradorlife is consumed to support all the masters and guardians of our rich Indian traditional art forms who are trying to keep the cultural heritage alive.

 We have a pool of uber talented craftsmen with us.
-Each time a customer buys a Miradorlife product we believe it’s not a “buy” but a pledge and an active participation for sustainable living.
-Together, we can work to create and deliver the right impact to ensure that the future of traditional art forms of India stay intact for our future generations.
+Each time a customer buys a Miradorlife product we believe it’s not a “buy” but a pledge and a lively participation for sustainable living.
+Together, we will work to make sure that the future of Indian traditional art forms stays intact and it creates the right impact for our future generations.

-Miradorlife is a platform to empower not just the art form but the creators as well!
+Miradorlife is an online platform to empower not just the form of art but the creators as well!

 Every product is priced to be affordable and accessible to customers from all backgrounds.
 The process of pricing a product at Miradorlife is extremely transparent.
 This initiative strengthens the trust between the craftsmen or the artist and us.
-It helps us to gain ardent customer support who love to come back to us over and over.
+It helps us to retain the trust of our customer and they like to come to us over and over.

-While the entire world is going through tough times, where the economy has crashed, making almost everyone suffer, Miradorlife believes that it is essential to create a sustainable system of living by providing livelihood to all those working on and protecting our art forms byencouraging purchase of local products.
-It is time we wake up; it is time to take a step and we believe that each of us has the potential to contribute for sustainable living.
+While the whole world is going through tough times, where the economy has crashed, making almost everyone suffer, Miradorlife believes that it’s essential to make a sustainable system of living by providing livelihood to all the artisans and craftsmen who are dedicatedly working to protect our art forms.
+This can be only done by encouraging people to purchase local products manufactured by these craftsmen.
+It is time we wake up; it’s time we take a step and believe in ourselves that everybody has the potential to contribute towards a sustainable living.